Axway/unified-catalog-integrations/cicd/README.md

 1. Download the pipeline folder files into your own gitlab repository for which you want to publish in AMPLIFY Catalog.
     In order to create a new gitlab repository, please use this link https://docs.gitlab.com/ee/gitlab-basics/create-project.html
-2. Add the DOSA secret key (DOSA_SECRET) in the gitlab variables as a file type.
+2. Add the Service Account secret key (DOSA_SECRET) in the gitlab variables as a file type.
 Eg: $DOSA_SECRET Refer the process here https://docs.gitlab.com/ee/ci/variables/README.html#create-a-custom-variable-in-the-ui
 3. Copy the resources directory under cicd into your gitlab repository at root level.
 4. Create a .gitlab-ci.yml file in the root directory.
 Setup the runner for your project.
 You can follow this link https://docs.gitlab.com/ee/ci/runners/ for setup.
 5. Modify the details of each resource files in the resources folder depending on the project details if needed.